-Use Workers KV directly from Rust · Cloudflare Workers docs
+Use Workers KV directly from Rust

 You are now ready to create a type binding using

 wasm_bindgen to access the KV object.
-Since the KV API returns JS promises, you must first add
+Since the KV API returns JavaScript promises, you must first add

 wasm-bindgen-futures and